 Heimer Law can facilitate an agency adoption for you.

 We are proud partners of many agencies located throughout Arkansas and Missouri.
 Agency model partnerships are unique and provide great on-going support to both the expectant and birth parents.
 In our partnership, we represent hopeful adoptive parents and guide you through the process.
-Shared Beginnings provides legal representation to the expectant mother and ensures the best ongoing support for her as she considers her parenting options.
 The result is an agency adoption that meets the needs of all parties.

 We work with a limited number of adopting families from all over the country and offer personalized care.
 We recommend Open Adoption rather than a closed adoption.
 You will see more information on this below.

 Fill out our inquiry form to begin the conversation.
 We will contact you and schedule a call.

 An adoption through Heimer Law and a local agency can cost around $30,000.
 For out of state families, additional costs include a home study fee and travel costs.
 The $30,000 fee includes